merlinis12/Downstream-Analysis-of-RNA-Seq-Results/README.md

 ---

-## <span style="color: aqua">1.
+## <span style="color: magenta">1.
 Introduction to Downstream Analysis</span>
 Differential gene expression (DGE) analysis is an essential step in RNAseq downstream analysis.
 The goal is to identify differentially expressed genes (DEGs) between two conditions.
 For example, in the [previous workshop](https://github.com/merlinis12/RNA-Seq-Data-Analysis-in-R) we studied the difference in gene expression between airway smooth muscle cells of healthy individuals and airway smooth muscle cells in individuals treated with dexamethasone, a strong synthetic glucocorticoid..

 But our DGE analysis returned a long list of differentially expressed genes.

 Now, you may have many questions like:
-- How do we even start interpreting this?
+- :pinched_fingers: How do we even start interpreting this?
-- Is there a way to summarise this long list of genes and interpret hundreds of DGEs at once?
+- :pinched_fingers: Is there a way to summarise this long list of genes and interpret hundreds of DGEs at once?

+>  :mechanical_arm:
+>
-No worries!
+> No worries!
 The good new is that there is a common approach called **pathway enrichment analysis (PEA)** that allows you to summarize the long gene list to a shorter and more easily interpretable list of pathways.

->  ⚠️ Important
 >
-> **Pathway enrichment analysis summarises the long gene list to a shorter and more easily interpretable list of pathways.**
->
 > So instead of having a list of more than 2.000 genes, you may get a list of 50 biological pathways.
 And then, you can check which genes are behind these pathways.

-BUT  How does pathway enrichment analysis work?
+:pinched_fingers: **How does pathway enrichment analysis work?**

 Pathway enrichment analysis needs 3 ingredients.

-First, of course, your gene list of interest for example, a list of differentially expressed genes which you want to summarise.
+1. Your **gene list** of interest for example, a list of differentially expressed genes which you want to summarise.

-Second, a list of background genes – for example, all of the genes in the human genome.
+2. A **list of background genes** – for example, all of the genes in the human genome.

-Finally, it will take a lists of gene sets.
-Gene sets are basically groups of related genes.
-Of course, for the algorithm to know if your list has a lot of genes related to breast cancer, or apoptosis, or cellular respiration, you need to tell it which genes are actually involved in breast cancer, apoptosis, and cellular respiration.
+3. **Lists of gene sets**: gene sets are basically groups of related genes.
+Of course, for the algorithm to know if your list has a lot of genes related to a disease of interest, you need to tell it which genes are actually involved in that disease of interest.

-You will find out a bit more about each component later on.
+You will learn more about each component as we go along.

 ** PUT image of list od overrepresented pathways (https://biostatsquid.com/pathway-enrichment-analysis-explained/)**

+> :brain: TO REMEMBER
+>
-PEA essentially compares your gene list to the background list to check if there are certain pathways overrepresented.
+>**PEA essentially compares your gene list to the background list to check if there are certain pathways overrepresented.**

 **In other words, is our list of differentially expressed genes enriched with genes involved in IL-6 synthesis pathway?**